Yajie-Z/Telescope_Array_Observation_Scheduler/README.md

 ### Minimal example

-1.Specify the input data and set the relevant parameters in the configuration file
+1. Specify the input data and set the relevant parameters in the configuration file ( `input_data/configuration.json`)

 2. Use the following command to start the scheduling: